 Have you ever watched a Toy Story movie and wondered about the real man behind the Buzz Lightyear toy?
 Me either.
 But hey, that doesn’t mean it won’t be fun to find out about him.
 Fun and and very intense that is.
-Because the new trailer for Lightyear starring Chris Evans promises a powerful story about the interstellar space explorer behind the toy that helped turn Pixar into a household name.
+The first Lightyear trailer starring Chris Evans promised a powerful story about the interstellar space explorer behind the toy that helped turn Pixar into a household name.
+But the latest look at the film takes us even deeper into the world of Buzz Lightyear.
+It introduces us not only to our titular character but also to all the other intrepid space adventurers who we will meet in the film.

 Before he was a plastic collectible upending the power dynamic of playthings in Andy’s room, Buzz Lightyear was a real Space Ranger.
 Disney and Pixar will tell the “definitive origin story” of the legendary astronaut in a sci-fi action-adventure story about astronaut “who would win generations of fans,” both with his exploits and the toy he inspired.